deco3500/factopia/README.md

 ## Concept
 ### Issue
   Nowadays people are constantly bombarded with a lot of news.
-  Whenever a short piece of news is posted,

-  Verification of news, especially news related to current events
+  Consider the following scenario: you are surfing your favorite social network platform, someone decide to post something like "Chris Brown just got arrested for DUI, *sad face*", you (being a hardcore fan of the singer) feel like your world are falling apart (for some reason).
+  But then its turn out it just someone try to be funny and doing it for the intention.
+How many times has that already happen to you?

 ### Solution
-The user's experience with the app is similar to a space trip around the 'univers of news and information'
+  Well, how about a place where you can verify anything and everything that is regardeds as news by anyone?
+  We provide not just the confirmation of news, but give the user a wonderfull experience while they at it.
+  A social network, that inform people of news and mask it as an space journey that contain lot of visualization and not a dull momment.
+Where everything is space-related, where news are planets that are created by a user and thrive solely on other decisions.

+  That is Factopia

 ## Team
 **Name - Role**
 Nhan Tri Nim - Programmer